Ana Carolina Vieira (fighter)

 Ana Carolina Vieira is a Brazilian grappler and Brazilian jiu-jitsu practitioner and competitor.
-A multiple-time World and Brazilian champion in the lower belts divisions, Vieira is a five-time black belt IBJJF World champion, two-time IBJJF Pan Champion, two-time Abu Dhabi World Pro Champion and European champion.
+A multiple-time World and Brazilian champion in the lower belts divisions, Vieira is a five-time black belt IBJJF World champion, four-time IBJJF Pan Champion, two-time Abu Dhabi World Pro Champion and European champion.
 She is the founder of Aviv jiu-jitsu.

 Biography

 Ana Carolina Vieira was born on 19 November 1993 in Rio de Janeiro, Brazil.
 She started learning capoeira then Brazilian jiu-jitsu (BJJ) at the age of 14 but quit because of the lack of girls.
 She chose to return to BJJ at 17 after watching her brother Rodolfo Vieira compete.

+Grappling career

 She started training under coach Gabriel Marinho winning as a blue belt in 2012 three major competitions: the Abu Dhabi World Pro trials, the World Championship and the Brazilian Nationals.
-As a member of the Grappling Fight Team, which also included strong female athletes such as Mayssa Bastos, Amanda Monteiro and Thamires Aquino, Vieira began training under head coach Julio César Pereira.
+As a member of the Grappling Fight Team, which also included female athletes such as Mayssa Bastos, Amanda Monteiro and Thamires Aquino, Vieira began training under head coach Julio Cesar Pereira.
 Vieira started winning championships at every belt levels.

 She was promoted to black belt in June 2016.
 The following year she became black belt IBJJF World Champion then in 2018 she won both Gi and No Gi Worlds.

+On 26 March 2023, Vieira won a fourth gold medal in the Medium-Heavyweight division of the 2023 IBJJF Pan Championship.